Blogging & Content

 • Style controls: Formality, tone, brand voice, inclusive language preferences.

-• Terminology: Upload & lock glossaries (product names, legal phrases).
+• Terminology: Upload and lock glossaries for product names and legal phrases.

-• Security: Data retention, training opt-out, SOC2/ISO certs, on-prem options.
+• Security: Data retention, training opt-out, SOC2/ISO certifications, on-prem options.

 • Document fidelity: Can it preserve tables, lists, links, and tags in DOCX, PPTX, HTML, JSON, XLIFF?